Migrate from traditional to headless CMS: A step-by-step guide

 Manual content

-With all the planning and automation that you have in place, you will find a group of content that would need to be entered manually.
-It’s essential to have a contingency plan for this situation including potential solutions to speed up this process and try to avoid as much manual content entry as possible.
-When doing this you would need to categorize the manual content into groups.
+Using automation where possible will save you valuable time, but even with all the planning and automation that you have in place, you will find a group of content that will need to be entered manually.
+It’s essential to have a contingency plan for this situation, including potential solutions to speed up this process and try to avoid as much manual content entry as possible.
+When doing this, you would need to categorize the manual content into groups.

 Depending on the quantity and complexity of the groups, I would recommend building a simple capture form to collate content from the content entry team so that a tool could be built to import the content into the complex structures of the target CMS.
 The reason for this is that the content entry team might not be too worried at the early stages about how it is configured in the new CMS and is more concerned about getting the data into the CMS in the first instance.